fruityloops1/boo/README.md

 # Boo Editor
-Boo Editor is a Level Editor  for Super Mario Odyssey Currently only a library, heavy WIP
+Boo Editor is a Level Editor for Super Mario Odyssey

 ## Building